Dallas Cowboys News: Dez Bryant Trolls Former Team After Loss To Carolina Panthers

 When the Dallas Cowboys released All-Pro wide receiver Dez Bryant earlier this year, everyone expected him to come back to haunt them in the future.
 For now, that can’t happen on the field as Bryant simply hasn’t signed with a new team as of yet.
 With the opening weekend going by and the Dallas Cowboys losing to the Carolina Panthers, Bryant still haunted his old team by trolling them on Twitter.

 Dez Bryant has been without a team since being released by the Cowboys since mid-April of this year.
-Bryant recently went to Cleveland and met with the Browns right before the regular season started, but he ended up leaving without a contract or agreement to play, as reported by Inquisitr.
+Bryant recently went to Cleveland and met with the Browns right before the regular season started, but he ended up leaving without a contract or agreement to play, as reported by the Inquisitr.

 The game must still go on, though, and the Dallas Cowboys headed into their season opener against the Carolina Panthers with hopes of starting the season 1-0.
 Unfortunately for them, they left North Carolina with a 16-8 loss and wondering how to regroup for week two.